JuliaImages/juliaimages.github.io/docs/src/imagesegmentation.md

 Image segmentation is not a mathematically well-defined problem: for example, the only lossless representation of the input image would be to say that each pixel is its own segment.
 Yet this does not correspond to our own intuitive notion that some pixels are naturally grouped together.
 As a consequence, many algorithms require parameters, often some kind of threshold expressing your willingness to tolerate a certain amount of variation among the pixels within a single segment.

 Let's see an example on how to use the segmentation algorithms in this package.
-We will try to seperate the horse, the ground and the sky in the image below.
+We will try to separate the horse, the ground and the sky in the image below.
 We will explore two algorithms - seeded region growing and felzenszwalb.
 Seeded region growing requires us to know the number of segments and some points on each segment beforehand whereas felzenszwalb uses a more abstract parameter controlling degree of within-segment similarity.

 ![Original](assets/segmentation/horse.jpg)